Label: Impact of labels on the environment

 Labels may affect the environment during manufacture, use, and post-use.
 Choice of backings, coatings, adhesives and liners can be strong factors.
 Environmental regulations and guidelines can come from many sources.
 Users of labels on packaging may consider some of the sustainable packaging guidelines.
 Based on the solid waste hierarchy, the quantity and size of labels should be minimized without reducing the necessary functionality.
 The material content of a label should comply with applicable regulations.
 Life cycle assessments of the item being labeled and of the label itself are useful to identify and improve possible environmental effects.
 For example, reuse or recycling are sometimes aided by a label being removable from a surface.

 If a label remains on an item during recycling, a label should be chosen which does not hinder the recyclability of the item.
 For example, when labeled corrugated boxes are recycled, wet strength paper labels do not hinder box recycling: the PSA adhesive stays with the backing and is easily removed.
 Paper backings without wet strength may release their adhesives, potentially contaminating recycling efforts.
 Labels can aid in recycling and reuse by communicating the material content of the item, instructions for disassembly or recycling directions.
 An eco-label is used on consumer products (including foods) to identify products that may be less damaging to the environment and/or humans than other related products, such as sustainable seafood encouraged by Friend of the Sea.

 Other aspects

-Color
+Colour

-Ink and base stock color choices commonly conform to the Pantone Matching System (PMS) colors.
+Ink and base stock colour choices commonly conform to the Pantone Matching System (PMS) colours.
 The Pantone system is very dominant in the label printing industry.
 Additionally, specialty inks such as metallic, UV ink, magnetic ink, and more are available.
 Ink is usually transparent however it can be made opaque.
-It has been known for certain companies to patent "their own" color.
-Digital labels use process colors to replicate Pantone solid colors.
+It has been known for certain companies to patent "their own" colour.
+Digital labels use process colours to replicate Pantone solid colours.